-Based on this express definition, the current record does not support the interpretation of Dr. Triggs-Raine that the "term 'modified PH20 polypeptide,' therefore, has a purely structural meaning in the context of the specification."
+Based on this express definition, the current record does not support the interpretation proffered by Patent Owner and Dr. Triggs-Raine that the "term 'modified PH20 polypeptide,'... has a purely structural meaning in the context of the specification."
+Prelim Resp.
+21 (citing Ex.
+2055 ¶ 68).
+Patent Owner and its declarant rely on a truncated version of the definition above that omits the text after the first period because, in their view, that text "is not part of the express definition of 'modified PH20 polypeptide'" and "merely describes an upper limit for the number of modifications possibly allowing a modified PH20 polypeptide to exhibit enzymatic activity."
 Ex.
-2055 ¶ 68.
-Indeed, when reproducing the definition from this column of the '520 patent, Dr. Triggs-Raine does not include any text after the first period, stating that "is not part of the express definition of 'modified PH20 polypeptide'" and "merely describes an upper limit for the number of modifications possibly allowing a modified PH20 polypeptide to exhibit enzymatic activity."
+2055 ¶¶ 67, 77-78 (emphasis in original).
+On this record, we disagree.

+We find that this text is part of the definition of "modified PH20 polypeptide" because it continues to detail specific elements required of that term, i.e., a requirement that modifications in the PH20 polypeptide are permitted "so long as the resulting modified PH20 polypeptide exhibits hyaluronidase activity."
 Ex.
-2055 ¶¶ 67, 77-78.
-On this record, however, we find that this text is part of the definition of "modified PH20 polypeptide" because it continues to detail specific elements required including a requirement that replacements in the PH20 polypeptide are permitted "so long as the resulting modified PH20 polypeptide exhibits hyaluronidase activity."
+1001, 48:47-49 (emphasis added); see Ex.
+2055 ¶ 67 (acknowledging that a "patent's definition controls," but referring, without adequate explanation, to the second sentence of the definition paragraph as "a non-limiting example").
+Indeed, while some of the language in the definitional paragraph is permissive in nature, i.e.., describing the number of amino acid replacements a modified PH20 polypeptide "can have" or "[t]ypically . . . contains" or the other modifications the polypeptide "can include," the phrase "so long as" is not.
+See Ex.
+1001, 48:41-56.
+This distinction demonstrates that hyaluronidase activity is not an optional feature of a non-limiting example as Patent Owner posits, but a requirement of the "modified PH20 polypeptide" defined and claimed in the '652 patent.
+See Alynylam Pharms., Inc. v.
+Moderna, Inc., 138 F.4th 1326, 1333 (Fed.
+Cir.
+2025) (explaining that the "contrast" between "non-limiting terms" and more definitive statements may indicate that the latter is definitional).

+Moreover, Dr. Triggs-Raine states "the modified PH20 polypeptides have multiple credible uses, including 'therapeutic uses of modified PH20 polypeptides that have the ability to degrade hyaluronan."
 Ex.
-1001, 48:44-47; see Ex.
-2055 ¶ 67 (stating a "patent's definition controls").
-And Dr. Triggs-Raine states "the modified PH20 polypeptides have multiple credible uses, including 'therapeutic uses of modified PH20 polypeptides that have the ability to degrade hyaluronan."
+2055 ¶ 115.7 That is, even Dr. Triggs-Raine recognizes hyaluronidase activity as the primary utility for the modified PH20 polypeptides recited in claim 1.

+Thus, the evidence of record shows the '652 patent recognizes a broad understanding of a "modified PH20 polypeptide" as encompassing PH20 sequences from a variety of different mammalian species, with or without precursor or signal sequences, with or without post-translational modifications, and with up to 150 amino acid replacements, but only "so long as the resulting modified PH20 polypeptide exhibits hyaluronidase activity."
 Ex.
-2055 ¶ 115.7 That is, Dr. Triggs-Raine recognizes hyaluronidase as the primary utility for the modified PH20 polypeptides recited in claim 1.

-Thus, the evidence of record shows the '520 patent recognizes a broad understanding of a "modified PH20 polypeptide" as encompassing PH20 sequences from a variety of different mammalian species, with or without precursor or signal sequences, with or without post-translational modifications, and with up to 150 amino acid replacements.
+1001, 48:47-49.
+That is, the definition of "modified PH20 polypeptide" in the '652 patent expressly requires the claimed "modified PH20 polypeptide" to exhibit at least some hyaluronidase activity.

-7 We recognize Dr. Triggs-Raine also cites "a credible use as contraceptives," but on this record, provides no evidence that a single modified PH20, as opposed to the naturally occurring PH20, functions as a contraceptive in any species.
+7 We recognize Dr. Triggs-Raine also cites "a credible use as contraceptives," but on this record, provides no evidence of a single modified PH20, as opposed to the naturally occurring PH20, that functions as a contraceptive in any species.
 See Ex.
 2055 ¶ 115.